carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The optional ``!invariant.load`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with no entries.
-The existence of the ``!invariant.load`` metadata on the instruction tells the optimizer and code generator that the address operand to this load points to memory which can be assumed unchanged.
-Being invariant does not imply that a location is dereferenceable, but it does imply that once the location is known dereferenceable its value is henceforth unchanging.
+If a load instruction tagged with the ``!invariant.load`` metadata is executed, the optimizer may assume the memory location referenced by the load contains the same value at all points in the program where the memory location is known to be dereferenceable.

 The optional ``!invariant.group`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node.
 See ``invariant.group`` metadata.